spierala/blog-posts/introducing-signal-store.md

 Feature Store offers a more simple API to manage state, but it still uses the Redux store under the hood.

+### Implementation
-Again, MiniRx implements and promotes new Angular best practices:
+And again, MiniRx implements and promotes new Angular best practices also in the Feature Store:
 - State is implemented and exposed as Angular Signal
 - RxJS Subject is used for effects to run asynchronous tasks